vikejs/vike/examples/vue-full/readme.md

  - Markdown
  - Error Page
  - Active Links
- - Access `pageContext` from any component
+ - Access `pageContext` from any Vue component
  - HTML streaming

 To run it: